 Unsurprisingly, the arrangement turns out to be far from perfect.
 Sibling rivalry turns into full-on anxiety as Tim quickly becomes suspicious of Lee's feelings for his kid sister, whilst Lucy grows more and more worried about her brother's inability to get an acceptable girlfriend - or a promotion.
 To top it all, happy-go-lucky Lee starts to seriously question the suitability (and age) of his new flatmate's boyfriend - the debonair entrepreneur Guy.

-Because the eight episodes of the second season had to be written and filmed in a short space of time, Avalon Television brought in Nick Stacey, Paul Kerensa and Simon Evans to join the writing team.
+Because the eight episodes of the second season had to be written and filmed in a short space of time, Avalon Television brought in writers such as Paul Kerensa and Simon Evans to join the writing team.
 Mack, Collins and Stacey concentrated on writing the main body of the episodes whilst Kerensa and Evans were involved in storylining, rewriting and 'gagging up' the episodes.
 The BBC were keen to begin broadcasting the series in September 2007, and so the deadlines were very tight - in fact, episodes were still being filmed at Teddington Studios well into October - the series having begun its broadcast on September 7th.